19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 ### Cessation of moratorium, etc., under this Part

-125\.—(1) The Minister may, by order published in theGazette, direct that section 30AAU(1) or (2), 30AAX(13) or 30AAZA(13), or any provision thereof, shall cease to apply to any pertinent financial institution, any business (or any part thereof) of any pertinent financial institution or any share in any pertinent financial institution, and on the date specified by the Minister in the order, section 30AAU(1) or (2), 30AAX(13) or 30AAZA(13), or the provision thereof, as the case may be, shall cease to apply to the pertinent financial institution, the business (or the part thereof) of the pertinent financial institution or the share in the pertinent financial institution, as the case may be.
+125\.—(1) The Minister may, by order in theGazette, direct that section 59(1) or (2), 67(13), 70(13) or 77, or any part of that provision, ceases to apply to a pertinent financial institution, any business (or any part of the business) of a pertinent financial institution, any share in a pertinent financial institution or any eligible instrument issued by a Division 4A FI or to which it is a party or is subject, and the order has effect according to its terms on the date specified by the Minister in the order.

+[Act 31 of 2017 wef 29/10/2018]

 (2) In this section, “business” includes affairs, property, right, obligation and liability.